johanmazoyer/Asterix/docs/estimation.rst

 Polychromatic estimation and correction are linked so they are both driven by a single parameter in the ``[Estimationconfig]`` section, ``polychromatic``:
-* 'centralwl': only the central wavelength is used for estimation / correction.
-Probes and matrices are measured at the central wavelength.
+* 'singlewl': only a single wavelength is used for estimation / correction.
+Probes and PW / EFC matrices are measured at this wavelength.
 This parameter allows you to test the results of a monochromatic correction, applied to polychromatic light.
 * 'broadband_pwprobes': This is mostly like the previous case, but probes images used for PW are broadband (of bandwidth ``Delta_wav``).
 Matrices are at central wavelength.
 This is what is currently done in `Potier et al. (2022) <https://ui.adsabs.harvard.edu/abs/2022A%26A...665A.136P/abstract>`_